AI Claim Verification for Investigators Reviewing Evidence and Claims

 The problem with using AI for investigative research is that AI models are trained to be helpful — which means they generate plausible-sounding outputs even when evidence is thin.
 In an investigative context, a plausible-sounding claim that isn't well-grounded is worse than no claim at all.
 It's a confident pointer in a potentially wrong direction.

 OSINT and due-diligence work also requires documentation.
-You need to show not just what you found, but how you verified it, what counter-evidence you considered, and why you reached the conclusions you did.
+You need to show not just what you found, but how you verified it, what counter-evidence you considered, and why you reached your conclusions.
 A single AI response provides none of that structure.
+Conflicting accounts, disputed timelines, and claims about public records all require structured assessment — not a single model's confident synthesis.

 How ConvergePanel helps

 ConvergePanel's structured multi-model output gives investigators two things: a cross-verified assessment of factual claims and an exportable audit trail documenting the verification process.
 When five models with different training data and reasoning approaches agree on a claim, you have stronger grounds to build on it.
-When they split, the disagreement map tells you where to apply skepticism.
+When they split, the disagreement map tells you exactly where to apply scepticism and where to dig deeper with primary sources.

 How it works